Is Outer Space for Science and Exploration or Consumption, Escapism, and Conflict?

 In my opinion, we should focus on the most necessary uses of these “rare” metals rather than ignore their problem just to buy new phones every six months.

 Is it truly more sensible to fly to outer space and mine asteroids than address waste and consumption here on Earth?
 As every grade school student knows: reduce, reuse, recycle.

 As for escaping to Mars.
 While humans exploring Mars for scientific reasons some time in the future sounds okay to me, investing in ‘colonization’ and permanent residency on the Red Planet is an escape from reality.
 Frankly, I have yet to be thoroughly convinced that humans going to Mars is a worthwhile venture.
 I can’t help but think this perspective isn’t related to my work in climate change policy where the researchers and government officials I speak with are uniformly, and chronically, underfunded.

 Bluntly, no claim of ‘needing to be a multi-planetary species’ makes any sense, or is worth a dollar of public investment.
 Invest in Martian exploration for science, yes, for residency, no. Even if you believe an imminent event will somehow make Earth worse to live on than Mars (which it wont) we should confront the realities of things like human caused climate change, or potential asteroid impacts, and make the changes needed so that we all survive and thrive.

 Currently, we don’t need to fantasize about, or invest public funds into, Mars colonies as an escape from Armageddon.
 There are much better, more equitable, things to spend our money on (not to mention the entire issue of planetary contamination).

-While security is important, if any nation really wants to invest billions into orbital infrastructure to “protect their assets” I vote they do so through continued investment into navigation, communications, and Earth observation satellites.
+While security is important, if any nation really wants to invest billions into orbital infrastructure to enhance human security, I vote they do so through continued investment into navigation, communications, and Earth observation satellites.
 Technologies that help prevent disasters, connect communities, and address climate change.

 Space Advocacy: Now Contains Ethics